MrArcrM/LeetNotes/139-WordBreak.md

 ###139-WordBreak

-+ [Question](https://leetcode-cn.com/problems/word-break/submissions/)：can a string be splited by wordDict in which word can be used for more than one time
++ [Question](https://leetcode-cn.com/problems/word-break/)：can a string be splited by wordDict in which word can be used for more than one time

-+ Solution
++ Solution：

 ```python
 class Solution: